A Trombetta motion (“T-motion”) is a legal motion that a criminal defense attorney will file with the court when:

 2. How does a judge rule on a T-motion?

-- how favorable the missing evidence was to the defendant, and
+- how material and favorable the missing evidence was to you, and

-- if the government acted in bad faith.
+- if the government acted in bad faith, and if not having the evidence prejudices you.

-2.1 Was the missing evidence favorable to the defendant?
+Was the missing evidence material and favorable to you?

-- have held this value before the evidence was lost or destroyed, and
+- have held this value before the evidence was lost, tampered with, or destroyed, and

-- be of such a type that an accused would not be able to get similar evidence by any other efforts.
+- be of such a type that you would not be able to get similar evidence by any other efforts.

-2.2.
-Did the government act in bad faith?
+Did the government act in bad faith and prejudice you?

-Note that the negligent handling of evidence will not rise to the level of bad faith.
-This rule also applies to the situation where evidence was lost or mishandled by the government’s accident.
+Note that the negligent or accident mishandling of evidence does not rise to the level of bad faith.

-So, for example, consider a person that was arrested for the rape of his ex-girlfriend.
+Example: Sam was arrested for the rape of his ex-girlfriend.
 Following the incident, a semen sample was taken from the woman.
-But the sample, through an accident at the lab, was not preserved correctly.
-As a result, the sample could not get tested.
-This scenario would not be considered “bad faith.”
-This is because the government did not intentionally damage the semen sample.
-It was only rendered untestable because of an accident.
+Through an accident at the lab, the sample was not preserved correctly and could not get tested.
+This scenario would not be considered “bad faith” because the sample became untestable because of an accident.

 3. What is the spoliation of evidence?

-“Spoliation” refers to when a person destroys or conceals evidence.
-Per California Penal Code 135 PC, this destruction and concealment of evidence is a crime.
+“Spoliation” refers to destroying or concealing evidence.
+Per California Penal Code 135 PC, the destruction and concealment of evidence is a crime.
+Anyone can be prosecuted for this crime, including law enforcement officers who purposely destroy evidence.

-Two conditions must be met in order for a defendant to be guilty under PC 135.
+Three elements must be met for a PC 135 conviction.
 These are:

-- the accused knew that the evidence was going to be in fact used as evidence, and
+- knowledge that the evidence was going to be in fact used as evidence, and

-- he intended to destroy or conceal the evidence.2
+- the intention to destroy or conceal the evidence, and

-A person can be guilty of PC 135 by destroying or concealing pretty much any kind of evidence–including digital images and video recordings.3
+PC 135 applies any kind of evidence–including digital images and video recordings.3

-A violation of Penal Code 135 is charged as a misdemeanor.4 The crime is punishable by:
+A violation of Penal Code 135 is charged as a misdemeanor.4 Penalties include:

 - imprisonment in the county jail for up to six months, and/or